-The Shelton State Community College Respiratory Therapy Program holds a Letter of Review from the Commission on Accreditation for Respiratory Care (www.coarc.com), 1248 Harwood Road, Bedford, Texas, 76021-4244, 817.283.2835.
+The Shelton State Respiratory Therapy Program holds Continuing Accreditation from the Commission on Accreditation for Respiratory Care (CoARC) (www.coarc.com).
+This status signifies that a program has demonstrated sufficient compliance with CoARC standards.
+It is recognized by the National Board of Respiratory Care (NBRC) toward eligibility to the Respiratory Care Credentialing Examination(s).
+CoARC is located at 1248 Harwood Road, Bedford, Texas 76021-4244.
+CoARC can be contacted by phone at 817.283.2835.